OkCupid/OKTableViewLiaison/README.md

 ```

 ### Cell/View Registration
-`OKTableViewLiaison` handles cell & view registration for `UITableView` view reuse on your behalf utilizing your sections/rows `OKTableViewRegistrationType<T: UIView>`.
+`OKTableViewLiaison` handles cell & view registration for `UITableView` view reuse on your behalf utilizing your sections/rows `OKTableViewRegistrationType<T>`.

 `OKTableViewRegistrationType` tells the liaison whether your reusable view should be registered via a `Nib` or `Class`.